-Towboat captains are licensed every 5 years by the Coast Guard and have a minimum of 11,520 hours of training - more than a commercial airline pilot.
+The maritime industry provides thousands of wellpaying jobs in Kentucky.
+These non-exportable jobs offer ladders of career advancement without the need for a college degree, or college debt.
+Towboat captains are licensed every five years by the Coast Guard and have a minimum of 11,520 hours of training - more than a commercial airline pilot.
 Thanks to the Jones Act, goods moved on Kentucky waters are moved by American-owned, Americancrewed, and American-built vessels.
-These vessels are the eyes and ears of the waterways - providing security to the nation.
+These vessels are the eyes and ears of the waterways - helping provide security to the nation.

 KENTUCKY ECONOMIC IMPACT

 HOW DOES MARITIME SUPPORT KENTUCKY JOBS?

-MARITIME INDUSTRY 20,730 TOTAL JOBS
+MARITIME INDUSTRY

 \$2.3 BILLION LABOR INCOME

-\$3.73 BILLION LABOR INCOME

-JOBS SUPPORTED BY THE TOWING INDUSTRY

-\$1 BILLION LABOR INCOME

-HOW DOES MARINE TRANSPORT BENEFIT KENTUCKY'S ECONOMY INDUSTRIES DEPENDENT ON MARINE TRANSPORT
+HOW DOES MARINE TRANSPORT BENEFIT KENTUCKY'S ECONOMY?

+INDUSTRIES DEPENDENT ON MARINE TRANSPORT

-\$30.7 BILLION TOTAL OUTPUT \$12 BILLION
+\$30.7 BILLION TOTAL OUTPUT

-GROSS STATE OUTPUT
+\$12 BILLION GROSS STATE OUTPUT

 \$1.2 BILLION STATE/LOCAL TAX REVENUE

-TOWING INDUSTRY CONTRIBUTION

-\$2.1 BILLION

-\$1.6 BILLION TOTAL CONTRIBUTION TO KY GDP

-\$333 MILLION TOTAL TAX CONTRIBUTION

-and efficient transportation on America's waterways, oceans and coasts.
+ABOUT AWO The American Waterways Operators is the tugboat, towboat and barge industry's advocate, resource and united voice for safe, sustainable and efficient transportation on America's waterways, oceans and coasts.
 Industry vessels move more than 665 million tons of America's commerce each year on the U.S. inland and intracoastal waterways, the Atlantic, Pacific and Gulf Coasts and the Great Lakes.
 For more information about the importance of waterway transportation, please contact AWO at (703) 841-9300 or visit AWO's website at www.americanwaterways.com.

-Information and data sources: AWO, Texas Transportation Institute, American Maritime Partnership, Florida Maritime Partnership www.americanwaterways.com
+Information and data sources: AWO, Texas Transportation Institute, American Maritime Partnership